fgrhlt/BadrumsbodenPublic/README.md

 # BadrumsbodenPublic

-Project in React together with @alfredodling to a local Umeå business.
+Project in React together with [Alfred Ödling](https://github.com/AlfredOdling) to a local Umeå business.